 Furthermore, if they have not been implemented properly, they can also seem annoying if they keep disturbing in a busy workday, instead of delivering content at the right moment - which is tricky enough to find as is.
 AND if they are implemented at the same time as part of a whole new strategy with converting more classroom training to digital learning, it can seem overwhelming to learners who need to get used to the new way of learning digitally.

-Here, you can see the summary and more pros and cons of having a chatbot as a personal trainer in a digital learning context.
+Here, you can see the summary and more pros and cons of having a chatbot as a personal trainer in a digital learning and development context.

 Chatbots as Personal Trainers - Pros

 - Keep the learners up with relevant content